The Sigma_1-definable universal finite sequence: End-extensional potentialism

 We also find it natural to consider a related and somewhat more permissive potentialist system, the \emph{$\Delta_0$-elementary potentialist system}, which consists of the countable models of set theory, ordered by $\Delta_0$-elementary extension, rather than just end-extension.
 That is, $N$ extends $M$ in this potentialist system if $M$ is a $\Delta_0$-elementary submodel of $N$.
 Since end-extensions are $\Delta_0$-elementary, this is somewhat more permissive than end-extensional potentialism.

 \begin{corollary} The modal logic of $\Delta_0$-elementary potentialism, for the countable models of any fixed suitable set theory, is exactly \theoryf{S4}. \end{corollary}

-\begin{proof} The point is, the universal finite sequence for end-extensions gives us sufficient railyards for this potentialist system.
+\begin{proof} The point is, the universal finite sequence for end-extensions is also a universal finite sequence for this potentialist system.
 The universal finite sequence for end-extensions gives us the needed $\Delta_0$-elementary extensions satisfying the new facts.
 And if $M$ is a $\Delta_0$-elementary submodel of $N$ then $N$ agrees with the $\Sigma_1$-theory of $M$, so the universal finite sequence as defined in $N$ must end-extend the sequence as defined in $M$. \end{proof}